zOnlyKroks/container-images/CONTRIBUTING.md

 ### Automated Updates

-The repository uses two systems for dependency updates:
+The repository uses three systems for dependency updates:

-1. **GitHub Actions Workflow** (`.github/workflows/update-dependencies.yaml`)
+1. **Version Check Workflow** (`.github/workflows/check-versions.yaml`)
-   - Runs daily at 6 AM UTC
+   - Runs weekly (Monday at 6 AM UTC)
-   - Checks for new MinIO releases
+   - Checks for new releases for images with `check-version.sh`
    - Creates PRs automatically

-2. **Renovate Bot** (`renovate.json`)
-   - Monitors Dockerfile base images
-   - Updates GitHub Actions versions
+   - **Matrix auto-sync**: When you add a new image with `check-version.sh`, the workflow matrix is automatically updated

+2. **Matrix Sync Workflow** (`.github/workflows/sync-version-checks.yaml`)
+   - Runs when a new `check-version.sh` is added to any image
-   - Auto-merges minor/patch updates
+   - Automatically updates the version check matrix
+   - No manual configuration needed - just add your `check-version.sh` file!

 ### Manual Updates